JohnEsleyer/Everything-Frontend/README.md

 # Frontend Web Development Snippets
-This repository is a collection of codes and programs related to frontend web development for future references.
+This repository is a collection of codes,programs, and markdown documents related to frontend web development for future references.